mattsaxon/HASS-SpeakercraftMediaPlayer/README.md

 Desiged to be used via direct connection (using RS232) via the Control Port.

+MZC must be at firmware 2.2.8 (latest), if not flash it with EZ tools after downloading firmware from https://speakercraft.com/wp-content/uploads/tools/firmware_updater_03-02-11.exe

 Does not currently work via the RSA-1.0 interface.

 While this intregration is designed to work and allow replacement of the SpeakerCraft control panels, the zones do need to be set-up via EZ-tools for the integration to function.